Reviewed by: Hady Makhmalbaf Ph.D., PE, Sr. Mechanical Engineer

 Your local code enforcement office can help if you have questions or concerns about plumbing code requirements.
 They are responsible for enforcing the rules and may be able to help resolve issues that arise when you’re in the process of completing a plumbing project.

-Professional plumbers should also familiarize themselves with state laws, including any fees that are charged for violating code requirements.
-Most code violations are subject to fees or criminal charges, which can result in significant costs if you’re caught violating the rules.
+Professional plumbers should also familiarize themselves with state and local laws, including any fees that are charged for violating code requirements.
+Most code violations are subject to fees or criminal charges, which can result in significant costs and major delays due to construction ceasing if you’re caught violating the rules.

 The U.S. federal government does not have any general plumbing code requirements, but there are some laws that set forth guidelines for the installation of certain types of fixtures and appliances.